Get in touch

 The use of any language is a symbolic way to communicate and connect with others.

-Symbol systems can also be used to help people with complex communication needs, including those who are deafblind, to understand what is being communicated to them; to anticipate an event or activity; to express themselves and to make choices.
+Symbol systems can also be used to help people with complex disabilities, including those who are deafblind, to understand what is being communicated to them; to anticipate an event or activity; to express themselves and to make choices.

 There are a number of different symbolic systems available.
 They can include objects of reference (OOR), symbolic objects, photos, pictures, line drawings and written text that can be used independently, or in conjunction with other communication methods, as part of a total communication approach.